 Another lesser but still good advantage, that I probably should have listed above, is that they can be really effective in cold weather.
 That is, if you’ve a water bottle in your pack and you’ve got thick gloves on, you may need to remove your gloves to get at your water bottle, open it, close it and so on.

-What do I Need to Consider When Choosing a Hydration Pack?
+What do I Need to Consider When Choosing a Hydration Bladder?

-Depending on the type of hydration pack you get, it can come with the ability to wear it on it's own or it can come as a separate bladder to be slipped neatly into your regular day or back pack.
+Depending on the type of hydration bladder you get, it can come with the ability to wear it on it’s own (effectively as a hydration pack) or it can come as a separate bladder to be slipped neatly into your regular day or back pack.
 Generally you will be adding it as a bladder to your existing day pack so you will want to check that the actual shape of the bladder is compatible with the relevant compartment in your pack.

 The next key part of the bladder you want to think about in terms of size is the hose.
 Length wise, approximately 110 cm’s should be good and for thickness, in and around 1cm, should do the trick.
 You should aim to get a detachable hose that can be relatively easily replaced.
 This comes in useful for replacing a broken tube and also, if you’re hiking in extreme weather, swapping to a tube that is more suitable for very cold conditions, as mentioned above, so the water in the tube doesn’t freeze.

-Last year though, I switched to using a zip hydration pack and I have to say I am a fan!
+Last year though, I switched to using a zip loc hydration bladder and I have to say I am a fan!
 I have found it even easier to use in terms of filling up and they are definitely easier to clean in my opinion.
-The cleaning thing may not be a major concern for some though if you're using your pack solely for water as I do, I tend not to need to clean it too often.
+The cleaning thing may not be a major concern for some though if you’re using your pack solely for water as I do, I tend not to need to clean it as often.

 This can be a very important consideration when choosing the right hydration pack for you.